 As I commented here – hosting irks – WordPress.com was decent, reliable.
 Solid even.
 It was fast, secure, and had some rather desirable includes, like the full version of Jetpack, which otherwise costs rather a lot – so the business option for WordPress.com is priced accordingly.

-But it also had a few quirks I was never happy with, caused issues I have yet to fix in full.
+But it also had a few quirks I was never happy with, causing issues I have yet to fix in full.
 Mostly because Vaultpress (wordpress.org) is not compatible with Vaultpress (wordpress.com) even through they are written and managed by the same people.
 Mostly though, I moved ‘cos of price.

 Times like this I really miss having control of the server, root access, sFTP, ‘cos backup plugins are generally poop!